-expectation.
-Thus, a trans woman employee could argue that she was fired because the employer believed she should dress in male clothing and present as male.
+as male.
 The stereotyping theory is supported largely by Price Waterhouse v.
 Hopkins.
+19

 Prior to Bostock, transgender plaintiffs generally were more successful when they utilized the sex stereotyping theory.
-While some courts recognized claims by transgender plaintiffs as sex discrimination under Title VII, others were hesitant in the absence of an explicit gender stereotype non-conformity argument.
-The Seventh and Tenth Circuits rejected claims by trans plaintiffs under a "discrimination because of sex" theory, arguing that discrimination based on one's changing gender identity was not within the legislative spirit or intent of Title VII.
-On the other hand, some courts accepted such claims, reasoning that by requiring the employer to first take the plaintiff's sex into account, adverse actions due to transgender status constituted discrimination "because ... of sex."
-For example, in Schroer v.
-Billington, the U.S. District Court for the District of Columbia (D.C.) explained that an employee who is fired because of a change in status within a protected category (i.e. male to female) has a discrimination claim under Title VII, regardless of any clear animosity toward a particular group.
+While some courts recognized claims by transgender plaintiffs as sex discrimination under Title VII,20 others were hesitant in the absence of an explicit gender stereotype non-conformity argument.21 The Seventh and Tenth Circuits rejected claims by transgender plaintiffs under a "discrimination because of sex" theory, arguing that discrimination based on one's changing gender identity was not within the legislative spirit or intent of Title VII.22 On the other hand, some courts accepted such claims, reasoning that by requiring the employer to first take the plaintiff's sex into account, adverse actions due to transgender status constituted discrimination "because ... of sex."23 For example, in Schroer v.
+Billington, the U.S. District Court for the District of Columbia explained that an employee who is fired because of a change in status within a protected category (i.e. male to female) has a discrimination claim under Title VII, regardless of any clear animosity toward a particular group.24

 Plaintiffs alleging discrimination on the basis of sexual orientation have relied on Price Waterhouse, arguing that the challenged conduct was, in fact, discrimination on the basis of noncompliance with gender stereotypes and therefore covered by Title VII's prohibition on sex discrimination.
 These arguments were successful in several jurisdictions.
-For example, the Fifth Circuit, in Equal
+For example, the Fifth Circuit, in Equal Employment Opportunity Commission v.
+Boh Bros.
+Construction Co., held that a "plaintiff can satisfy Title VII's because-of-sex requirement with evidence of a